LLNL/camp/docs/sphinx/user_guide/feature/array.rst

 Arrays
 ======

-Camp has its own Array implementation very similar to C++ std::array.
-Array functionality is included in the ``array.hpp`` file within ``include/camp/``.
+Camp has its own array implementation very similar to C++ std::array.
+The array functionality is included in the ``array.hpp`` file within ``include/camp/``.

 Some important notes: